cloudyyoung/cpsc-457/Assignment 3/REPORT.md

 ### Are the timings what you expected them to be?
 If not, explain why they differ.

-The timing is not as expected, the speeding-up gets levelling off.
-As mentioned before, there are more threads than actually needed, there is a balance between thread amount and workload, only falling into the balance will get the optimized time.
+The timing is different from expected, the speeding-up gets levelling off.
+As mentioned before, there are more threads than actually needed, each threads get too few workloads and CPU is taking time frequently switching between them.
+There is a balance between thread amount and workload, only falling into the balance will get the optimized time.
+According to the table, this balance is around 4-threads.